-Protocol Effect In a device with a dedicated part number where RST# is enabled, a LOW pulse on that pin resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.
+Protocol Effect Extended I/O, Dual I/O In a device with a dedicated part number where RST# is enabled, a LOW pulse on RST# resets XIP and the device to the state it was in previous to the last power-up, as defined by the nonvolatile configuration register.
 Dual I/O Values of DQ1 during the first dummy clock cycle are "Don't Care."